Snake Fire Update

 Location: Three miles east of Yellowstone’s South Entrance Station along the boundary of the Bridger-Teton National Forest and Yellowstone National Park

 Current Size: Estimated at 200 acres – Zero percent contained

-Overview: The Snake Fire was discovered shortly after 4 p.m. on Monday, August 5, burning in pockets of heavy timber about three miles east of the South Entrance to Yellowstone National Park along the boundary with the Bridger-Teton National Forest.
+The Snake Fire was discovered shortly after 4:00 p.m. on Monday, August 5, burning in heavy timber about three miles east of the South Entrance to Yellowstone National Park along the boundary with the Bridger-Teton National Forest.
 The area had received numerous lightning strikes last Wednesday, and one of these strikes smoldered and came to life Monday starting the fire.
 Firefighting efforts are being jointly managed by the Bridger-Teton National Forest, Grand Teton National Park, and Yellowstone National Park.

-Friday’s Weather Forecast: There is a chance of isolated showers and thunderstorms with light to moderate winds, a high near 70 degrees, and a minimum relative humidity of 25 percent.
+Partly sunny skies with a chance of scattered late afternoon and evening showers and thunderstorms, with light winds, a high around 70 and a minimum relative humidity of 20-30 percent.
 The Bridger-Teton National Forest, Grand Teton National Park, and Yellowstone National Park are all in “High” fire danger.

-Updated information: The next fire update will be prepared and distributed by Noon Saturday, August 10 unless significant activity occurs on the fire.
-Updates, maps and photos will be posted online at http://inciweb.nwcg.gov/incident/3600/.
+The next fire update will be prepared and distributed by 10:00 p.m.
+Thursday, August 8.
+Updates will be posted online at http://inciweb.nwcg.gov/incident/3600/.